logzio/logz-docs/_source/user-guide/mapping-and-parsing/split-json-array.md

 }
 ```

-If the option to split the array is enabled, the array will be split into separate logs, with identical metadata.
-(Note that the field `level` became duplicate, and as a result the field taken from the array overrides the metadata).
+If the shipper has the option to split the array enabled, the array will be split into separate logs with identical metadata.
+Note that as a result, the field `level` which would have been duplicated in the process, is merged and as a result the field from the array overrides the metadata field.

 In this example, the original log will be split into the following 3 logs.
-These are the ones that will be mapped in Logz.io:
+These are the logs that will be mapped in Logz.io:

 ```
 {